Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ## 6          5.4         3.9          1.7         0.4  setosa
 ```

-We can get a lot of usefull information about our data from just these two functions in R (a function in R is just like a function in your old math class, it's anything that takes one thing in, does something with it, and spits something else out)
+We can get a lot of useful information about our data from just these two functions in R (a function in R is just like a function in your old math class, it's anything that takes one thing in, does something with it, and spits something else out).

-From the output of running dim on our data set, we can see that we have 150 rows of our data set, which corrospond to 150 iris **individuals**, and 5 columns of our data, which corrospond to 5 **variables**, or things that were measured
+From the output of running dim on our data set, we can see that we have 150 rows of our data set, which correspond to 150 iris **individuals**, and 5 columns of our data, which correspond to 5 **variables**, or things that were measured

 This is where I type something super obvious that's important to keep in mind.

-If we take the entire global population of each of these species and count them, there would be more than 150 indviduals, because we're gouping based on species, we would call the group of all individauls of a given species of iris the **population** of that species.
+If we take the entire global population of each of these species and count them, there would be more than 150 individuals, because we're grouping based on species, we would call the group of all individuals of a given species of iris the **population** of that species.
 A population is just the total number of plants/animals/people that have an attribute of interest.
 A **parameter** is the real measure of this attribute for the population.
 We say there are **N** individuals when we're talking about a whole population.

 Alternatively, our data set is a **sample** of each of those populations, a subset of the population for which a researcher measures the
 attribute.
 This sample is assumed to be representative of the entire population.
 A **statistic** is a measure of the attribute for the sample.
 When we're talking about a sample we say there are **n** individuals.